The Anglo-Chinese Flotilla of 1862-63

 Osborn explained himself to his seaman in these terms: ‘To surrender ourselves to the irresponsible orders of local mandarins would certainly make us participators in acts of plunder and cruelty, which would bring disgrace upon us as British officers and seamen.’
 Osborn wrote to Lord Elgin (18th October) revealing the key issue: ‘Your Excellency,– Prince Gong having failed to ratify the agreements entered into between Inspector-General H.N.
 Lay, C.B., and myself, it becomes necessary for me to disband the European-Chinese naval force.… I have the honor to enclose you copies of the agreements in question, as well as all correspondence, and to request you will inform me whether you see any objection to my surrendering to Prince Gong the eight ships which I have brought out to this country.
 They are Imperial property, and I have no right to detain them; but I would submit that there might be some danger if vessels of so formidable a character were trusted to the rowdies and pirates now so numerous in Shanghai, and who, I dare say, are quite ready to serve the provincial authorities without agreements or guarantees.’

 The action against the Taiping rebellion was commanded by provincial military leaders such as Zeng Guofan and Li Hongzhang not the Emperor Tongzhi himself (then only 7 years old), let alone Horatio Lay – a foreign national.
 The British had not reckoned on the weakening of centralized control as Qing power dissolved into regions ruled by fractious warlords.
 General Zeng Guofan had wanted to quickly replace all the British seamen in the flotilla with his own men.
 Lay overestimated his power and influence in China.
-General Gordon and his force had already pushed back the Taipings so there was now much less need for the new ships.
+General Gordon and his force had already pushed back the Taipings so there was no longer an urgent need for the new ships.
 The Chinese side had had enough and so Lay was sacked in 1864 and packed back to England, he was only to visit China once more briefly in 1869.
 He became somewhat of a scapegoat for the whole affair as Lord Elgin and the government quickly withdrew their support.
 Most of the flotilla sailed back to the UK and the ships converted for mercantile use so that the Qing government (and the Americans in the throes of Civil War) could not get their hands on them.

 The affair neatly epitomizes the relations between Britain and China at that time.
 Horatio Lay was the archetypal imperialist who, though genuinely seeking to assist the Chinese without exploiting them, did not consider the Chinese capable of self determination.
 Both Lay and his Chinese contacts viewed each other as equally barbaric and inferior.
 In the words of the Chinese officials ‘Anyone who like Mr. Lay, thoroughly distrusts the Chinese, and believes that the only way to manage, is to drive them, can easily put together facts and arguments sufficiently specious to cause many to coincide in his views.’